Moreholidays December Noodle Ring Day

 • Monkey around.
 We will leave the interpretation up to you (teehee)

-• Go to the zoo and visit them.
+• Further, go to the zoo and visit them.
+Make sure to take pictures.

-• Your diet should consist of plenty of bananas today.
+• Lastly, your diet should consist of plenty of bananas today.
 May we suggest: Banana pancakes, banana milkshakes, and banana pie.
 You get the idea!

 Today's Quote